pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 ## General Settings

-You can change the Site Name and connect or disconnect your Git repository in General Settings.
+You can change the Site Name, connect or disconnect your Git repository, and delete your Front-End Site in General Settings.

 ### Change Site Name